Shawn-Nichol/AndroidKotlinGuide/UserInterface/RecyclerView/ItemDecoration.md

 }
 ```

-## Custom ItemDeocration
+## Custom ItemDecoration
 Create a new class that extends RecyclerView.ItemDecoration() well passing the context, override the onDraw() and getItemOffSets() to allow configuration of the line and control spacing.
+Custom ItemDecoration

-CustomItemDecorating
+CustomItemDecorats allows you to set the spacing of the lineDecortor and use different colors depending on parameters, you can also display an image over the recycler view when a certain position in the RecyclerView is hit.
 ```
 class CustomItemDecoration(context: Context, private val redDivider: Drawable) {